intel/ros2_openvino_toolkit/README.md

 <details>
 <summary>Optimized Models</summary>

-- **Optimized Models** provides by Model Optimizer component of Intel® OpenVINO™ toolkit.
+- **Optimized Models** provided by Model Optimizer component of Intel® OpenVINO™ toolkit.
 Imports trained models from various frameworks (Caffe*, Tensorflow*, MxNet*, ONNX*, Kaldi*) and converts them to a unified intermediate representation file.
-It also optimizes topologies through node merging, horizontal fusion, eliminating batch normalization, and quantization.It also supports graph freeze and graph summarize along with dynamic input freezing.
+It also optimizes topologies through node merging, horizontal fusion, eliminating batch normalization, and quantization.
+It also supports graph freeze and graph summarize along with dynamic input freezing.
 </details>
 </p>

 ## Logic Flow
 From the view of logic implementation, the package introduces the definitions of parameter manager, pipeline and pipeline manager.
-The below picture depicts how these entities co-work together when the corresponding program is launched.
+The following picture depicts how these entities co-work together when the corresponding program is launched.

 ![Logic_Flow](./data/images/impletation_logic.PNG "OpenVINO RunTime Logic Flow")